Quickstart: Create an Azure Data Catalog

 Find a data catalog in the Azure portal

-- On a separate tab in the web browser or in a separate web browser window, go to the Azure portal and sign in with the same account that you used to create the data catalog in the previous step.
+On a separate tab in the web browser or in a separate web browser window, go to the Azure portal and sign in with the same account that you used to create the data catalog in the previous step.

-Select Browse and then click Data Catalog.
+Select All services and then click Data Catalog.